jmiguelj/FRAMEtags/README.md

 2. Open R

-3. Paste and execute the following commands to install bioconductor (update packages if necessary)
+3. Paste and execute the following commands to install bioconductor (update packages if necessary, but not "pcaPP")
 ```{r}
 source("https://bioconductor.org/biocLite.R")
 biocLite(c("openCyto"